AI-vidence/antakia/docs/tutorial2.md

 ### A first glimpse of AntakIA

-> [!IMPORTANT]
+> **Note**
-> The main idea of our AntakIA method is to divide the dataset `X` in several parts (we say "regions", hence the regional explainability) where we can substitute the inital complex trained model (often reffered to as a black box) with simple and explainable models, one for each region.
+The main idea of our AntakIA method is to divide the dataset `X` in several parts (we say "regions", hence the regional explainability) where we can substitute the inital complex trained model (often reffered to as a black box) with simple and explainable models, one for each region.

 Then the main question is : how to define these regions ?